 Caffeine Free Herbal Tea 50 grams

-A high altitude variety of snow chrysanthemum flower rich in amino acids and antioxidants, with a rich yet refreshing smooth flavor.
-Considered cooling in Chinese medicine.
+A high altitude variety of snow chrysanthemum flower rich in amino acids and antioxidants.
+Rich dark red infusion yet smooth and refreshing with a sweet finish.
+Considered cooling in Chinese herbalism, used to treat the eyes and liver and reduce inflammation.

 - Tea Origin